valentinvogt/npde-summary/src/chapters/10.typ

 $ frac(partial t, partial z) - eps Delta z = 0 $ and once pure transport
 $ frac(partial t, partial w) + bold(v) dot.op grad u = f $ To solve the pure
 transport problem, we have seen the method of characteristics @eq:moc.
 However, it requires integration along streamlines.
-We can approximate these integrals by "following" particles along their path defined by the velocity field.
+We can approximate these integrals by imagining particles being carried by the velocity field and "following" them along their pathlines.
 This *particle method* works as follows:

 + Pick suitable interpolation nodes $bold(p)_i$, the initial particle positions.